kpse/exercise-scala/README.md

 - The second argument is tax table file path (optional), if it is omitted, default tax table is used.
 - The third argument is out put file path (optional), if it is omitted, the app will output the result to console directly.

+## Assumption:
+- all numbers involve in will never exceed `Int.MaxValue` (2147483647), otherwise we should use `BigDecimal` instead of `Int`
+- no negative tax rates or salary will ever happen.

 ## Tasks
 - report payment slip (done)